After you leave your employer

 Such persons must satisfy the three requirements below.

-B. Persons who worked at Nomura Securities or one of its affiliates for 10 years or more starting at the age of 40 or above - Persons who are 74 years old or younger and are qualified to receive welfare pension insurance old-age pension (including totals)
+• Persons who are 74 years old or younger and are qualified to receive welfare pension insurance old-age pension (including totals)

-- ※Because men who were born on or after April 2, 1953, and women who were born on or after April 2, 1958, are generally eligible to receive their old-age welfare pension starting at the age of 61, it is not possible for them to obtain special retiree insurance after mandatory retirement.
+• ※Because men who were born on or after April 2, 1953, and women who were born on or after April 2, 1958, are generally eligible to receive their old-age welfare pension starting at the age of 61, it is not possible for them to obtain special retiree insurance after mandatory retirement.
 However, if the starting age for receiving the old-age welfare pension is moved up to age 60, special retiree insurance can be obtained starting at this age.

-- Persons in Japan who have residence cards
+• Persons in Japan who have residence cards

-- ※Because obtaining insurance is completely voluntary, carefully consider this before continuing with the procedure.
+• ※Because obtaining insurance is completely voluntary, carefully consider this before continuing with the procedure.

 Insurance premium